timesscar/tinyllama-docs/docs/itxllama/getting-started/firstboot.md

-# Getting Started with your ITX-Llama
+# Getting Started - First Boot

 The following guide will give you a quick tour of a few BIOS settings to get you started.